Skip to main content

 As part of this quality assurance process the DPP personally approves or 'tickets' lawyers who are new to death in custody cases to deal with them.

-SCCTD agreed a Memorandum of Understanding with the Independent Police Complaints Commission (now the IOPC) on working arrangements and joint guidance on the pre-arrest and pre-charge processes.
-The documents emphasise that investigations should be completed as soon as reasonably practicable and for there to be early involvement by the prosecutor in all appropriate cases.
+SCCTD agreed a Memorandum of Understanding with the Independent Police Complaints Commission (now the IOPC) on working arrangements.
+The document emphasises that investigations should be completed as soon as reasonably practicable and for there to be early involvement by the prosecutor in all appropriate cases.

 Self-defence and Reasonable Force